karrioapi/karrio/README.md

 There are several ways to use Purplship:

-- [Purplship Cloud](https://cloud.purplship.com) you don't need to deploy anything.
+- [Purplship Cloud](https://cloud.purplship.com) let's you use the fullset of shipping features. you don't need to deploy anything.
 We will manage and scale your infrastructure.
-- [Purplship OSS](#purplship-oss) is an open-source version of Purplship that provides the core functionality of Purplship (rating API, tracking API, shipping API), but lacks more advanced features (multi-tenant/orgs, shipping billing data, built-in address validation, etc.)
+- [Purplship OSS](#purplship-oss) is an open-source version of purplship that provides the core functionality of purplship (rating API, tracking API, shipping API), but lacks more advanced features (multi-tenant/orgs, shipping billing data, built-in address validation, etc.)
 - [Purplship SDK](#purplship-sdk) is the core of the purplship abstraction layer.
 It can be installed as a simple set of python libraries to do the low level carrier integration yourself.

 > Source code for all editions is contained in this repository.
 See the [License section](#license) for more details.

 ## Status

-- [x] Alpha: We are testing Purplship with a closed set of customers
+- [x] Alpha: We are testing purplship with a closed set of customers
 - [x] Public Alpha: Anyone can sign up over at [cloud.purplship.com](cloud.purplship.com).
 But go easy on us, there are a few kinks
 - [ ] Public Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready